EU agrees fresh Belarus sanctions over Ryanair diversion | DW | 16.06.2021

-Sources say new measures have been approved after Belarus authorities forced a Ryanair flight to land in Minsk and arrested a dissident journalist who was on board.
+Sources say new measures have been approved after Belarusian authorities forced a Ryanair flight to land in Minsk and arrested a dissident journalist who was on board.

 The EU has already placed 88 individuals, including Lukashenko and his son, on an asset freeze and visa ban blacklist